|27. July 2019||10. August 2019||Accra in / Accra out||2704 €/person *||Send request * price for min. 6 people|

 Hike of the day: approximately 4 hours; level of difficulty: moderate.

 Wli, Ghana’s highest waterfall is great to admire in many respects: for the sheer grandeur of the water falling from a height of approximately 60 meters down a steep cliff into a large pool below; for the massive mountain formations and soaring peaks, part of the Akwapim Mountains; and for the lush forests around, currently designated as the Agumatsa Wildlife Sanctuary.
+The Waterfall actually consists of two separate waterfalls, the Lower Fall and the more challenging Upper Fall.
+The hike will allow us to sight some of the 200 species of birds and the 400 species of butterflies which have been identified in the region.

 Today we drive northwards, leaving the forest behind and entering into savannah country.
 We transit across a seldom visited region, it is here that the Dagomba live.
 They build round clay huts with thatched roof.
 The house of the village chief is easily recognizable thanks to its larger size and style: it has a central pole supporting the roof and the entry is framed with pieces of burned clay.
 It’s here that the council of the elders meet.